Selenium: heard of it? If you’re part of dieting, wellness, or “bio-hacking” circles, this nutrient has probably popped up from time to time.

 You’d have to eat about 5 eggs per day to keep up on your selenium requirements, though.
 Vegetarians, not vegans, can give this a try— though that’s about 2-3 omelets per day.

 It’s not all about animal products (or Brazil nuts).
-Vegetables, too, can provide some of your daily selenium.
-Still, you’d have to eat a lot of them, and only certain produce are notable sources.
+Brocolli and other healthy Vegetables, too, can provide some of your daily selenium.

-Some good examples: spinach, green peas, beans, and potatoes.
+Some other good examples of good sources: spinach, green peas, beans, and potatoes.
 Vegans and vegetarians can take advantage of this.
 But, with vegetables alone, you’d come nowhere close to hitting the mark for your daily needs.

 #9: Fortified Foods

 There are always fortified foods to consider.
 Cereals, dairy, milk, and milk alternatives often come fortified with trace minerals like selenium.
-These can be helpful to both meat and plant eaters alike.
+These can be helpful to both meat and plant eaters alike, but be sure to check the label to ensure it's in there.

 People who seek selenium through whole foods may run into a few obstacles, however.
 They’ll have to eat lots of specific foods to keep up.
 Or, they may be limited to relying on difficult-to-source foods.
 Eaters with sustainability/ethical standards may have the hardest time of all.